LisettevanNieuwkerk/project2019/PROCESSBOOK.md

     * Added scatterplot and connected to worldmap and timeline.
     * Problem: amount of data in scatterplot
     * Feedback: do not plot seperate wines on scatterplot but groups and make it possible to zoom in on price.

+* 11/6
+    * Make groups for scatterplot and add zoom function for x-Axis

+* 12/6
+    * Feedback: also make zoom possible for Y-axis.
+    * Adapt zoom function for scatterplot.
+Add pop up modal with list of wines when clicked on dot.

+* 13/6
+    * Started with piechart but not functional with amount of different variety of grapes.
+Created circular packing instead.

+* 14/6
+    * Cleaned code and connect circular packing with scatterplot, timeline and map.